How to Start an Import-Export Business in Singapore

 Singapore legislation defines transiting as bringing goods into Singapore from a place outside the country for the sole purpose of moving it to another state either by the same or another transport.
 The term “transhipment” is also used for this concept.

-Regulations on import and export of goods NOT transiting through Singapore
+Regulations on Import and Export of Goods NOT Transiting Through Singapore

 GST and Duty

-Exporting and Transit
+Exporting and transit

 Neither GST nor duty is levied when exporting from or transiting goods through Singapore.

 Given the large number of commercial banks in Singapore, companies have many options to open an account.
 CorporateServices.com has created a panel of reliable partner banks — which includes DBS Bank, OCBC Bank, UOB, Standard Chartered, Citibank, HSBC — where you can open an account with ease.
-Please find the necessary information for opening a corporate bank account here.
+To learn more, read our article on opening a corporate bank account.

 Corporate loans are offered by most banks in Singapore.
 The most common types of business loans are:

-Letter of Credit
+Letter of credit

-Global Trader Programme
+Global Trader Programme for Import-Export Businesses

 Trade Credit Insurance Scheme (TCIS)

-If your company qualifies, the government can support up to 50% of the minimum insurance premium for TCI policies provided commercially by Singapore-registered credit insurers.
+If your company qualifies, the government can support up to 50% of the minimum insurance premium for TCI policies that are provided commercially by Singapore-registered credit insurers.
 This is subject to a maximum lifetime support of S$100,000 per company.

-Your venture qualifies if:
+Your venture qualifies if your import-export business:

-- Company is registered and physically present in Singapore, i.e. incorporated in Singapore with the ACRA;)Has a minimum of 30% local shareholding
+- Is registered and physically present in Singapore (i.e., incorporated in Singapore with the ACRA;)Has a minimum of 30% local shareholding

-- Has maximum group employment of 200 employees or maximum group revenue of S$100M.
+- Has maximum group employment of 200 employees or maximum group revenue of S$100M